Google any recipe for bread, and more than likely it will include this main ingredient–yeast.

 I can say, regretfully, that I have been there.
 When I have waited too long in a line, or been on hold for too long in the phone, I begin to complain.
 My complaining about one difficulty, leads to complaining about something else.
 I have, at times, allowed my sour attitude to direct my thoughts.
 Or when my wife and I have had a disagreement, instead of letting humility taking control, I operate in stubbornness.

 Often we can pinpoint the leavening agents that infiltrate our lives, causing areas to grow that should not.
-It is easy to get caught up in the moment when we allow these “little habits” to take control.~Charles E. Maldon, Jr., founder/administrator of Naked But Not Ashamed Ministries
+It is easy to get caught up in the moment when we allow these “little habits” to take control.~Charles E. Maldon, Jr., founder/administrator of Break-Thru Ministries

 Interestingly enough, when a little leaven is used in the dough, it is not seen.
 However, we can see the effects of it, as it secretly moves over the dough.
 I’m no baker, but this example of leavening yeast shows us we have to be careful when we allow seemingly small sins into our lives.
 These become transgressions–willful sins–so we must nip them when they are small.
 We must not compromise with sin, but for the sake of our spiritual and eternal interests, we must stay alert so that we do not fall to the leaven of sin that Christ wants to free us from.